southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find an Inmate for Free in South Carolina?

 Submit a direct appeal for a fee waiver to the record custodian.
-In most cases, the record custodian will grant the fee waiver if the requester demonstrates that the record is in the public best interests and for non-commercial purposes.
+In most cases, the record custodian will grant the fee waiver if the requester demonstrates that the record is in the public interest and for non-commercial purposes.
 Otherwise, the requester must bear the cost of searching, reproducing, and certifying a public record.

 How to Find Old Inmate Records in South Carolina

 Historical inmate records are available on the National Archives.
 The searcher must know the name of the inmate of interest and perform a search using the surname.
-Another useful database for historical inmate records is the South Carolina Department of Archives and History.
+Another proper database for historical inmate records is the South Carolina Department of Archives and History.

 How do I Find Inmate Death Records in South Carolina?

 Send a record request to the Department of Corrections following the instructions above.
 The Department of Corrections must also report the death of an inmate to the Department of Health.
 The requester may also request death records from the Department of Health.
 However, note that death records only become public records after fifty years.
-Pending this time limitation, the requester must demonstrate concrete interests in the death record.
+Pending this time limitation, the requester must demonstrate a concrete interest in the death record.

 How do I Conduct a Federal Prison Inmate Search?